-Chairs – Scott Norman, Urban Financial of America & George Lopez, James B.Nutter & Company
+Chairs – Scott Norman, Finance of America Reverse & George Lopez, James B.Nutter & Company

 The State & Local Committee has been a fairly re-active committee engaging in legislation as it arises at the state level.
 Recent efforts include efforts in CA, MN, MA, MS, IL, TX, etc. The committee leadership is launching an initiative to engage members in more proactive outreach at the state level and will enable rapid response teams to engage at the state level, should the need arise.